fultonj/antelope/scripts/README.md

 - https://github.com/openstack-k8s-operators/dataplane-operator

 I personally check out my own forks of the above projects and use them in my home directory so that I can test my own patches.
+I use [latest.sh](latest.sh) to sync them with the latest versions.